awsdocs/amazon-ec2-user-guide/doc_source/ec2-on-demand-instances.md

 You can use the vCPU limits calculator to determine the number of vCPUs that you require for your application needs\.

 When using the calculator, keep the following in mind: The calculator assumes that you have reached your current limit\.
-The value that you enter for **Instance Count** is the number of instances that you need to launch *in addition* to what is permitted by your current limit\.
-The calculator adds your current limit to the **Instance Count** to arrive at a new limit\.
+The value that you enter for **Instance count** is the number of instances that you need to launch *in addition* to what is permitted by your current limit\.
+The calculator adds your current limit to the **Instance count** to arrive at a new limit\.

 The following screenshot shows the vCPU limits calculator\.